Image description: graphic with black text that reads: "ACCESS IS LOVE" with a red heart as the ‘O’ in LOVE.

 Access Is Love was inspired from, the opening keynote of the 2018 Disability Intersectionality Summit (Oct 2018), “Disability Justice is Simply Another Word for Love.”

-Access Is Love sales from November-December 2019 will benefit both:
+Access Is Love sales from January-February 2020 will benefit:

 Note: The Access Is Love project is a separate and independent campaign from DIS.
 Our partnership is in the spirit of collaboration to promote and support access in our shared world.
 Access Is Love proceeds will go to benefit different community groups and organizations throughout the year.